 Step 5: If the program was able to connect to the controller, the “Connect” button changes to “Disconnect” and two additional buttons, “Identify by Banner” and “Identify by Address”, become enabled.
 If this did not happen, the wrong Com Port may have been chosen, or another program is controlling the Com Port.
 Close the other program and try again.

 Step 6: Once both additional button appear, click on the “Identify by Address” button.

 Step 7: Follow the instructions in the dialog box that appears.
 Turn off the controller, press “OK”, count ten seconds and then turn the controller back on.

 Step 8: The program will stop the controller and keep it in bootloader mode.
 It will then query the controller and list all of the available cards in the controller.
+(The communication card shows as address 30, card address 1 shows as 31, and so forth).
 If the list is empty, or all of your cards are not shown on the list, go back to Step 4 and repeat these steps.

 Step 9: If the previous steps worked correctly, navigate to the “Reprogram” tab.

 Step 10: On the left side the card address is displayed with an extra “3” (e.g. the comm card is address “30” in the display here and address “0” on the physical controller, typically the XY card is address “31” in the console display and address “1” on the physical controller, and so forth).
 Use the “Browse” button to pick the appropriate firmware for each card.
 Most firmware files have the default address as part of the file name; contact ASI if you have any question about which firmware goes on which card.
 You do not have to pick firmware for the cards you don’t have to program.
 Tiger Console will skip cards with no firmware selected.